-The Masquerade competition at SoonerCon 22 will be held Saturday, June 29th, at 7pm.
+The Masquerade competition at SoonerCon 24 will be held Saturday, June 27th.
 Prizes will be awarded in multiple categories, and for "Best of Show".

-Exhibition - This section will be non competitive.
-This will be a opportunity for people to take to the stage without the pressure of competition.
-Hall Costumes are encouraged to participate.
+Exhibition - This section is non-competitive.
+The Exhibition is an opportunity for people to take to the stage without the pressure of competition.
+Hall Costumes are encouraged to participate!
 There will be limited performance.

-Contest - This will be the competitive section.
+Contest - This section is competitive.
 Participants will be judged by a panel of judges.
 This is a costume contest not a performance contest.
-Participants will be judged on costume design and construction and overall appearance.
+Participants will be judged on costume design, construction and craftsmanship, as well as overall appearance.

-Thanks to a generous sponsorship from Bernina of Oklahoma City, SoonerCon is proud to announce that the grand prize for the SoonerCon 22 "Best of Show" will be a Bernina 215!
-Additionally, winners in the various competition categories will receive Bernina gift certificates.
+Thanks to a generous sponsorship from Bernina of Oklahoma City, SoonerCon is proud to announce that the grand prize for the SoonerCon 23 "Best of Show" will be a Bernina 215!
+Additionally, winners in the various competition categories will receive awards.

 Category and rule information follows.

 Keeping with this year's theme, SoonerCon 24: The Future is Under Construction, this category includes costumes that are visions of the future.

 This category is for contestants who like hoops, corsets and dressing up in clothes from other "past" times, including "pure" historical costumes as well as steampunk.

 This category will be the place for media, comic book, anime, literary (et al.) costumes.